 Corp.
 Bleger's Purple Heart.

 Corporal Bleger joined the Marine Corps in June 1917 and completed Boot Camp at Paris Island.
-He served in the 6th Marine Regiment in France and was wounded on 19 July 1918.
+He served in the 6th Marine Regiment in France and was wounded on 19 July 1918 on the second day of the Soissons counter-attack.
 His wound must have been severe as he was sent to the SOS Hospital on 29 July.
 Upon returning to duty, Corp.
 Bleger was assigned to the regimental band.

 Upon his discharge from the Marine Corps, Corp.
 Bleger attended Kansas State Agricultural University where he participated in the band as a baritone.